WMO Global Annual to Decadal Climate Update FAQs

 4. What are reference periods and how are they used in the forecast?

-Forecast data is shown as an anomaly compared to these reference periods to minimize the uncertainty associated with absolute temperature or precipitation data; a standard practice in weather and climate prediction.
-Using two reference periods also allows for comparisons between both an unaltered pre-industrial climate, and a more recent climate that forecast users might be more familiar with.
+Forecast data is shown as a difference from these reference periods to minimize the uncertainty associated with absolute temperature or precipitation; a standard practice in weather and climate prediction.
+Using two reference periods also allows for comparisons between a climate before the majority of anthropogenic CO2 was emitted, and a more recent climate that forecast users might be more familiar with

 5. How can the Annual to Decadal forecast be used?

-The Annual to Decadal update was developed to bridge the gap between weather forecasts and longer-term climate change projections.
-The Annual to Decadal forecast starts from the current state of the Earth system, including components from the atmosphere, oceans and land.
-Computer models take this starting point and predict how the future climate evolves over the forecast period using the laws of physics.
-This means the forecast is potentially useful to users interested in being able to identify fluctuations in regional climate over the next few years to highlight areas of potential social-environmental risk, such as whether a region is expected to be wetter or drier than average.
-The forecast can also inform users of the likely temperature ranges, levels of storminess in the Atlantic and expected phase of the El Niño Southern Oscillation.
-Such information is helpful for experts to understand areas of vulnerability including the potential need for early action and preparedness.
+The Global Annual to Decadal Climate Update was developed to bridge the gap between seasonal forecasts (1-6 months) and longer-term climate change projections (10 – 100 years).
+The forecast starts from the current state of the Earth system, including observations from the atmosphere, oceans and land.
+Computer dynamical models take this starting point and predict how the future climate evolves over the forecast period using the laws of physics.
+The forecast can inform users of the likely temperature ranges, predicted changes in precipitation patterns and expected natural climate variability such as the phase of the El Niño Southern Oscillation.
+This can be used to understand regions of vulnerability including the potential need for early action and preparedness.

 6. Can it tell me the weather forecast in four years’ time?